TaitoUnited/full-stack-template/CONFIGURATION.md

 ## Hosting options

 By default the template deploys the site to Kubernetes running on Google Cloud.
-TODO: Support for Docker Compose on virtual machine, AWS, Azure, Digital Ocean, Scaleway.
+TODO: Support for AWS, Azure, Digital Ocean, Scaleway.

 1. Modify `taito-config.sh` if you need to change some settings.
 The default settings are ok for most projects.
 2. Run `taito project apply`